timkmitchell/csc441/full-outline.md

   1. What did you discuss?

     *How OCR can provide us convenience in our everyday lives.
-The difficulties concerning OCR.The importance convenience has on people, Why shoppers need convenience, and how we can combine shopping with OCR to bring that convenience to the consumer.*
+The difficulties concerning OCR.
+The importance convenience has on people, Why shoppers need convenience, and how we can combine shopping with OCR to bring that convenience to the consumer.*